 Homeschooling in a Dual-Purpose Room

 Welcome to our family front room slash dining room slash daily homeschool area!
 We have been homeschooling in a dual-purpose room for the past four years, and I have reorganized this room every summer to better combine its many functions.
-For starters, it’s […]
+For starters, it’s the first room you see when you walk in the […]

 Guardian Academy Curriculum Plan, Part 1

 I love new beginnings!
 I had started planning for this new school year even before the last one ended.
-This coming year I will be teaching my son Joel (4th grade), Leif (almost 4 and loves to be included), and […]
+This coming year I will be teaching my son Joel (4th grade), Leif (almost 4 and loves to be included), and two of my neices (9th and 8th grade).
+And I will […]

 Revisiting Our Homeschool Mission